Factorization homology I: higher categories: Factorization homology

 there is a factorization $\epsilon^k\colon M \xra{\cls} M_{<k} \to D^k$ through the unit of the adjunction of Lemma~\ref{truncate} which is given by forgetting strata of dimension at least $k$.

-\end{itemize} Using the closed-active factorization system on $\cBun$ (Lemma~\ref{closed-active}), it is enough to consider the case that the morphism $\epsilon^k$ is active.
+\end{itemize} Using the closed-active factorization system on $\cBun$ (Lemma~\ref{closed-active}), we can reduce to the case that the morphism $\epsilon^k$ is active.
 In this case the assertion becomes the statement that the topological dimension of $M$ is less than $k$.

 Such a commutative diagram in $\cBun$ is a constructible bundle $X\to \Delta^2$ together with identifications of its restrictions along $\Delta^S\subset \Delta^2$ for various non-empty linearly ordered subsets $\emptyset\neq S\subset \{0<1<2\}$.
 Consider the link system among stratified spaces